-While the origins of this technology can be traced back to the 1950s, it wasn’t until the Persian Gulf War in 1991 that GPS made its first real battlefield debut, and it played a significant role in bringing about the rapid US victory.
+While the origins of this technology can be traced back to the 1950s, it wasn’t until the Persian Gulf War in 1991 that GPS devices made their first real battlefield debut, and it played a significant role in bringing about the rapid US victory.

 GPS is a form of Assured PNT technology.
 It allows military forces to accurately pinpoint their location and plan their movements (in addition to the many civilian applications).
 Knowledge of the environment and where one is headed provide the context in which decisions are made.
 Over time, GPS technology was adopted for commercial purposes and is now widely used by the public for personal navigation, as well as in the commercial aviation, aerospace, and air force sectors.